 The Board will take such actions as it believes are appropriate under federal tax or state law principles and this policy.
-These actions may include limiting review to specified directors, obtaining information from the interested employee, reviewing information about comparable transactions, and obtaining advice from advisors.
-As a general matter, the Board may approve a decision or transaction where a director or officer has a conflict of interest if the following steps are taken:
+These actions may include limiting review to specified directors, obtaining information from the interested associate, reviewing information about comparable transactions, and obtaining advice from advisors.

+As a general matter, the Board may approve a decision or transaction where an interested associate has a conflict of interest if the following steps are taken:

-- The interested employee leaves the room during the Board's consideration of the decision or transaction. - The disinterested Board members compile and review all material facts regarding the decision or transaction and the interest. - The disinterested Board members determine after reasonable investigation that PLOS cannot obtain with reasonable efforts a more advantageous arrangement with a person or entity that would not give rise to a conflict of interest, and that the decisions or transaction is fair and reasonable to PLOS and for its benefit and not for the benefit of the interested employee. - The disinterested Board members vote to approve the decision or transaction by a majority of the directors then in office, not counting the votes of any interested Board members. - The Secretary (or some other Board member or officer in the Secretary's absence) prepares complete minutes of the Board's consideration of the decision or transaction.
+- The interested associate leaves the room during the Board's consideration of the decision or transaction. - The disinterested Board members compile and review all material facts regarding the decision or transaction and the interest. - The disinterested Board members determine after reasonable investigation that PLOS cannot obtain with reasonable efforts a more advantageous arrangement with a person or entity that would not give rise to a conflict of interest, and that the decisions or transaction is fair and reasonable to PLOS and for its benefit.

+- The disinterested Board members vote to approve the decision or transaction by a majority.
+The interested Board members will not be permitted to vote. - The Secretary (or some other Board member, officer or employee in the Secretary's absence) prepares complete minutes of the Board's consideration of the decision or transaction.
 The minutes should note: a description of the decision or transaction and the date the action was taken; Board members who were present during the meeting and those members who voted; data obtained and relied upon and how the data were obtained.